 How much proteins do vegetarians need?

-Vegetarian diets have been linked to lower risk for obesity, heart disease and some types of cancer.
+Vegetarian diets have been linked to lower risk for heart disease and some types of cancer.
 Even if you’re not a vegetarian try having a meal centred on plant sources of protein at least once a week.

 Make a hearty bowl of lentil soup for dinner.